-Veteran Noontime Concerts pianist Daniel Glover will return to perform a recital of works by American composers.
-He will feature works by the unjustly neglected composer, and director of the Cleveland Institute of Music, Beryl Rubinstein (1898-1952).
-Other composers will include Copland, Gershwin, Stephen Foster, and Gottschalk.
+Veteran Noontime Concerts pianist Daniel Glover performing a recital of works by American composers.
+Featuring works by the unjustly neglected composer, and director of the Cleveland Institute of Music, Beryl Rubinstein (1898-1952).
+Other composers include Copland, Gershwin, Stephen Foster, and Gottschalk.

 Aaron Copland: Midday Thoughts